liq543/SVG-Logo-Maker/README.md

 ```bash
 node index.js
 ```
-2. Answer the prompts and the logo will be generated based on your choices.
+2. Answer the prompts and the logo will be made based on your choices.

 ## License